Links on SoundGuys may earn us a commission. Learn more.

 Can you use the Meze Audio 99 Classics for phone calls?

 When you use the 1.2m cable with the inline mic/remote module, you can use the 99 Classics for phone calls.
 As you can hear below, the mic does very well in quiet, ideal conditions.
-While the mic transmits some background noise in our office and street simulations, its performance outdoes most embedded mic systems.
+While the mic transmits some background noise in our office and street simulations, its performance outdoes many embedded Bluetooth mic systems.
 Take a listen and let us know what you think!

 Meze Audio 99 Classics microphone demo (Ideal):